Plenary

 Bio

-Dmytro Volochnyuk, Enamine
+Dmytro Volochnyuk, Enamine Ltd.

 Title: Continuous air oxidation & H2 reductive amination via micropacked bed technology